Luke100000/Nooby/README.md

 }
 ```

-- To get the module working, you have to put it into the nooby_modules folder.
-The name could be "myModule.js"
-- If you want to send a message to your module, you have to put into the `HEADER: {"c":"myModule"}`
-- In aliases, you can define alternative, shorter identifiers, e.g. `HEADER: {"c":"mm"}`, but make sure to avoid duplicates.
-- init
-    - in `env` you can define tables for your specific module data (env won't be only for your module.
-So if you dont want to check if no other module hast defined that name, you can first define a table `env.myModule = {}` and then you can define your variable like `env.myModule.var` or/and table `env.myModule.table = {}`).
-Of course you can also use: `env.myvar` if you are sure, no other module will !init! that too.
-    - will be called at noobyStart
-- receive
-    - in `env` you will find all the environment variables from all modules: like `env.channels` (have a look at [server/nooby_modules/connect.js](server/nooby_modules/connect.js))
-    - `client` is the client itself. you can read client.userID and so on
-    - `msg` is the input message.
-      ```js
-      Msg = {
-        length: 0,    //length of header
-        size: 0,      //length of data
-        header: {
-            c: "packetName"
-        },
-        data: Buffer,
-        awaitingHeader: false,//internal use
-        awaitingData: false   //internal use
-      }
-      ```

-# Format of incoming message
+# Packet Format

-This section is only relevant when writing an own client and desribes the binary format of the messages.
+This section is only relevant when writing an own client and describes the binary representation of a packet.

-A leading byte defines the type of the message.
+Data is transmitted from server to client in chunks, no bigger than `256^2` bytes:

+- `{userId}{chunkSize}{chunk}`
+  Messages from different users may interleave, therefore every user needs to concat chunks in its own buffer.

+Data is directly transmitted from client to server as data can not interleave.

+One or more chunks may form a message:

-- `{headerLength}{header}{data}`
+- `{headerLength}{payloadLength}{header}{payload}`

-`headerLength` 3 byte length of the header data
+`headerLength` 2 byte length of the header data
+`payloadLength` 4 bytes length of the payload
 `header` is a messagePacked header containing module related data
-`data` is the binary data segment, its length is specified in the header
+`payload` is the payload, its length is specified in the header and usage is completely up to the client

+It is common, but not required, that the payload starts with a leading byte defining its compression state:

+- `0` uncompressed
+- `1` LZ4
+- `2` zlib
+  The actual payload is also a MsgPack object